pierre-vigier/Perl6-Math-Matrix/README.md

     1 0
     3 0

+### map-cell

+Changes value of one cell on row (first parameter) and column (second) with code block (third, $_ or $^... is previous value).

+    say Math::Matrix.new([[1,2],[3,4]]).map-cell(0, 1, {$_  * 3}); # prints:

+    1 6
+    3 4

 ### reduce

 Like the built in reduce method, it iterates over all elements and joins them into one value, by applying the given operator or method to the previous result and the next element.
 I starts with the cell [0][0] and moving from left to right in the first row and continue with the first cell of the next row.

     Math::Matrix.new( [[1,2],[3,4]] ).reduce(&[+]);      # 10
     Math::Matrix.new( [[1,2],[3,4]] ).reduce(&[*]);      # 10

 ### reduce-rows

 Reduces (as described above) every row into one value, so the overall result will be a list.
 In this example we calculate the sum of all cells in a row:

     say Math::Matrix.new( [[1,2],[3,4]] ).reduce-rows(&[+]);     # prints (3, 7)